Changelog

 Key Updates

-• Dynamic Labels and Types in Cypher: You can now use parameters to dynamically specify node labels and relationship types in your queries.
-This allows for more flexible query construction, for example:
+- Dynamic Labels and Types in Cypher: You can now use parameters to dynamically specify node labels and relationship types in your queries.
+This allows for more flexible query construction, for example: WHERE n:$($label).

 Important Fixes